HolgerPeters/blog/few-rules.rst

                os.utime(fname, times)

 What happened?
 For some reason, one needed "touch" several files.
-Probably there was a variable somewhere containing that list of filenames.
-And for the sake of convenience, the touch function has been extended to accomodate that use case.
+Probably there was a variable containing that list of filenames.
+And for the sake of convenience, the ``touch`` function has been extended to accomodate that use case.

 This is a bad pattern for a number of reasones.
 First of all, the touch